tytydraco/yessleep/out/Someone_Stole_the_Rifle_Built_to_Kill_Gods_Then_They_Pointed_It_at_Me.md

 My stomach dropped.

-“…How do you have that?”
+“…How do you have this?”

 “My fan club president… and stalker.”